Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare the best France travel insurance in 2021.

 Oh, Paris — we swoon at the thought of it.
 But France has so much to offer beyond the City of Lights.
-Before you leave for its world-class museums, sweeping landscapes and regional delicacies, protect your adventure with a travel insurance policy.
+Before you leave for its world-class museums, sweeping landscapes and regional delicacies, protect your adventure — and your wallet — with a travel insurance policy.

 More often, your risks will involve limited room in your stomach for the food and drink that abounds.
 Situations for travelers to keep an eye out for include: